blockchain-etl/tezos-etl-airflow/README.md

   `./upload_dags.sh <dag_gcs_prefix>`.
 - To understand more about how the Airflow DAGs are structured read [this article](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-how-we-built-dataset).
-- Note that it will take one or more days for `tezos_export_dag` to finish exporting the historical data.
+- Note that it will take one or more days for `mainnet_export_dag` to finish exporting the historical data.
 - To setup automated deployment of DAGs refer to [Cloud Build Configuration](/docs/cloudbuild-configuration.md).

 ## Integration Testing